 Cass Scenic Railroad

 The Cass Scenic Railroad began as a logging train, part of the West Virginia's early 20th-century lumber industry.
 The Shay locomotives that pull the Cass Scenic Railroad train today used to haul logs and finished lumber along remote rail lines.
-Today, you can ride the rails from Cass to Whittaker Station and back, a two-hour trip, or continue on to Bald Knob or to Spruce, each a four and one-half hour round trip from Cass.
+Today, you can ride the rails from Cass to Bald Knob, a four and one-half hour round trip from Cass.
 The train has both open-air and enclosed cars.
-You can bring food to eat on the train or buy a snack at Whittaker Station.
+A "hobo lunch" is included with your train fare.

 According to G. Fred Bartels, Trainmaster, the train can accommodate up to four wheelchair users per trip.
 One coach has a wheelchair lift that is able to transfer most wheelchairs.
 Mobility opportunities at Whittaker station, Bald Knob and Spruce stations may be limited; please call ahead for details and planning assistance.